OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/MoU.md

 We will be asking organizations to back our Sprints for 6 months at a time so we hit these goals.

 OGM will help organizations link up and align on resources, insights, projects and objectives, and with others will pull together a global movement in which we move together in decentralization and coordination.
-By doing so, we will avoid having organizations that work in isolation and fail to achieve the crucial global objectives we have in common.
+By doing so, we will avoid organizations working in isolation and failing to achieve the crucial global objectives we have in common.

 We may achieve that by following root-cause analysis that uncovers latent points of leverage, by telling more compelling stories, or by helping others to find nodes they need.
 For example, food-waste initiatives may need slack space in cold-storage facilities; so may medical initiatives.